wtnwin111/interview/README.md

             Design an algorithm to find the maximum subsquare such that all four borders are filled with black pixels.
     65) Given a matrix, number in each row and column in increasing order, write code to find a given integer exist in the matrix or not.
 [Yang Matrix Searching]
     66) You are given two sorted arrays, A and B, where A has a large enough buffer at the end to hold B. Write method to merge B into A.
+    67) Given an array whose values first decrease and then increase, write an algorithm to determine whether a given value target exists in the array

 ##C5: Tree
     1) Create a binary-tree datastructure, having pre-order, in-order, and post-order traverse.